Ruins of a large Biblical city, located at a junction of major ancient crossroads in the Jezreel valley.

-Shimron was an important city in this period: It was mentioned in two Amarna letters as "Shimron".
-This 14th century BC Egyptian archive of clay tablets has letters from the king of the city, Shemu-Ada, which addresses the Egyptian Pharaoh.
+Shimron was an important city in this period: It was mentioned in Amarna letters as "Shimron".
+This 14th century BC Egyptian archive of 350 small clay tablets was discovered in 1888 in the capital city of Akhet-Aten ("Horizon of the Sun"), 312km south of Cairo.
+This archive has two letters from the Governor of the city, Shemu-Ada, which addresses the Egyptian Pharaoh.

-The site is located near ancient crossroads, which gave the site a strategic importance during the ancient times:
+The site is located near ancient crossroads, which gave thecity a strategic importance during the ancient times: